Top 15 Best Evernote Alternatives You Can Use

 If you consider features and cross-platform availability, then yes, Evernote is better than Apple Notes.
 Then again Apple Notes is clutter-free and easy-to-use, and can easily meet the demands of most users.

-On the other hand, it still has a huge core user-base who loves it to death and won’t switch to anything else.
-So, there’s nothing inherently wrong with Evernote.
+There is nothing inherently wrong with Evernote.
+It’s just that many people find Evernote to be too complex and think it has become bloated with nonessential features.
+But it still has a huge core user base who loves it to death and won’t switch to anything else.
 The question you should ask is whether Evernote is right for you or not.

 comment Comments 14